barmalry84/check_code/README.md

 **Prerequisites (are NOT covered by framework, you need to create them first):**

 1. Valid AWS account
-2. Valid AWS configuration file under ~/.aws OR valid AWS Environment variables OR valid AWS assumed role with VPC/EC2/S3/CloudWatch write permissions
+2. Valid AWS configuration file under ~/.aws OR valid AWS access variables with VPC/EC2/S3/CloudWatch write permissions
-3. Existing S3 bucket for terraform state files opened for write permission access from step 2
+3. Existing S3 bucket for terraform state files opened for write access
 4. Existing EC2 Instance Profile with EC2 and CloudWatch Admin permission access
 5. Existing AWS Key for EC2